Pipeline Basics

 No release for 1.X.X found.

 The pipeline has not been configured to allow production deployments yet.
-A Certificate to field (CtF) for the app is required.
-If the app is ready for CtF, you may submit at ticket to begin the CtF process .
+A CtF is required for the app.
+If the app is ready for CtF, the process can be started here .

 If a CtF has been approved and a CtF letter signed, MDO must authorize the pipeline.
-Request to authorize your pipeline .
+A request can be started here .

-If the MDO request has been completed, but the error is still present; verify a new pipeline was run after the merge request for pipeline-templates was merged.
-Verify the release that is being cut is authorized (CtFs are valid for specific major versions).
+If the MDO request has been completed, but the error is still present, verify that a new pipeline was run after the merge request for pipeline-templates was merged.
+Verify that the release being cut is authorized (CtFs are valid for specific major versions).

 Classified Production Deployments

-Engage the ODIN team to setup your IL6/SIPR/JWICS deployments.
-Once engaged, the Classified Ops team will add team members to the ODIN Classified Delivery Mattermost channel.
+Engage the ODIN team to setup your IL6/SIPR/AFSCI deployments.
+Once engaged, the Classified Ops Team will add team members to the ODIN Classified Delivery Mattermost channel.

 DNS Requests

-The MDO team opens a DNS Request Ticket with CNAP.
+The MDO Team opens a DNS Request Ticket with Cloud Native Access Point (CNAP).